jespercockx/lbss-lecture-notes/05_static_type_checking.md

     Literal    ::= Number | 'true' | 'false'
     Identifier ::= String

-For this language, we require types for Booleans, numbers, arrays, and
+For this language, we require types for Booleans, numbers, and arrays:
-functions:

     Type ::= 'Bool' | 'Int' | Type '[]'